rwqfsfasxc100/Industries-of-Enceladus-Rewrite---P-FORK/HevLib/README.md

 This library is run through a set of 'pointers', which are small snippets of code that act, like the namesake, as pointers towards each function's file and as a way to organize a larger number of features into an easy to access location.

 # Usage
+> [!WARNING]
+> Do note that this library is comprised of several ModMain.gd files.
+If you plan on modding with this library, and some features do not work properly in the Godot editor, you will need to load all (at the time of writing) 5 of the library's ModMain files, which are as follows:
+> ```
+> "res://HevLib/ModMain.gd",
+> "res://HevLib/scenes/keymapping/ModMain.gd",
+> "res://HevLib/scenes/equipment/ModMain.gd",
+> "res://HevLib/scenes/weaponslot/ModMain.gd",
+> "res://HevLib/webtranslate/ModMain.gd",
+> ```

 Each pointer is found within the dedicated pointer folder at `res://HevLib/pointers/`, and can be called as a variant through means such as the following:
 ```
 var FileAccess = preload("res://HevLib/pointers/FileAccess.gd").new()